neil-harbinger/getting-started/README.md

 # Journal

+## Tuesday, September 12th, 2017

+Reading (startup resources)[https://www.enterprise-ireland.com/en/Start-a-Business-in-Ireland/Information-Store-for-Start-ups] at Enterprise Ireland and making more revisions to our introductory copy.

+### Tempus est pecunia; scientia sit potentia

+Harbinger Systems provide information services for investors, traders and financial technology developers

+  - Continuous observation and analysis of market information
+  - Immediate notification when content pertaining to subscribers' investment portfolios is discovered
+  - Resilient APIs for development and integration

+#### Observation

+Market and trading information from LSE, NASDAQ and cryptocurrency exchanges is obtained from a network of real time suppliers

+Over 250,000 articles a month are processed, usually within two minutes of publication

+Add the news sources that you trust

+#### Analysis

+Harbinger Systems analysis platform determines whether content is relevant to your portfolio

+News articles enhance your market's price chart

+Search and share our analysis

+#### Notification

+Mobile and desktop communication channels

+Integration with your messaging solutions

 ## Monday, September 11th, 2017

 Search time was reduced from an average of 4000ms to under 200ms !